Afkupuz/cachereview/architecture-page.rst

 From a security standpoint, nothing is changed beyond bringing cache management into a single location which will make it easier to update and track.
-We continue to assume that user will encrypt keys before storage as there is no inherant security.
+We continue to assume that user will encrypt keys before storage as there is no inherent security.
 [1]_

 Components